RTS-poser/pystar/README.md

  If you want to figure out where you are (if you found something to save or are taking a survey point):
  - Click the "Survey Points" tab
+ - Enter a memorable "Target Name" same as above
+ - You will need to collect Four "anchor points" to determine your location using [multilateration](https://en.wikipedia.org/wiki/Multilateration#/media/File:MLAT_TOT_2D_Algorithm.svg) so it helps to pick quantum markers nearby from different directions.
+The accuracy of your point depends on the quality of your anchor selection.
+   - From the "Planetary Body" drop down, select the location you are surveying
+   - In a ship, enable quantum drive and orient towards a planet-bound quantum marker (OM-# will also work, major orbital stations should also work if in geostationary orbits)
+   - Start typing the name of your selected "Quantum Marker" in the designated text box, allow autocomplete to assist you.
+Spelling matters, it needs to be perfect based on the reference points used in the script.
+Trust autocomplete!
+   - Enter in the "Marker Distance" in the designated text box, be sue to select km/m (sticking with km and converting in your head is probably better)

  ## Discalimers